cycle/docs/basic/connect.md

 ## Connections
 Each of database instance must have associated connection object.
 Connections used to provide low level functionality and wrap different database drivers.
-To register new connection you have to specify connection class and it's connection options:
+To register new connection you have to specify driver class and it's connection options:

 For **SQLite**: